MCA-99/pimon/README.md

 ```

 ### Docker
-PiMonis very easy to install and deploy in a Docker container.
+PiMon is very easy to install and deploy in a Docker container.

-By default, the Docker will expose port 80, so change this within the Dockerfile if necessary.
+By default, the Docker will expose port 80, so change this within the docker-compose.yml if necessary.

 ```sh
 cd pimon